What can I put in my bin?

 |Weeds and a small amount of leaves||Soil or compost|

-We may not collect your garden bin if you put these items in.
+We may not collect your garden bin if it is contaminated with incorrect materials.
+If you are unsure please ask firstname.lastname@example.org.

 It’s important that the quality of material collected for composting is high with no contamination with animal or food waste if it is to be of an acceptable standard for composting.
 This includes fruit or vegetable matter that may have come into contact with animal matter when being prepared in the kitchen.